plabayo/learn-rust-101/README.md

 - To start with your Async Learning Journey you might want to start with: [Getting Started - Asynchronous Programming in Rust](https://rust-lang.github.io/async-book/);
 - Afterwards you can finally start going through the Tokio [learning journey Tutorial | Tokio - An asynchronous Rust runtime](https://tokio.rs/tokio/tutorial)

 Please also join the Tokio Discord community as part of your async Journey, a place where you can ask any questions you want as well: <https://discord.com/invite/tokio>.
-It will be a place you want to be in once you start working for the Crawler team on RSProxy and its dependencies.

 As an extra you may also want to read and develop alongside the following articles: